Book of Mugowumpois

-I politely tried to look interested as Blooredi began creating a new creature out of the etheric soup which was all that was left of the bull alligator.
+I politely tried to look interested as Blooredi began creating a new creature out of the aetheric soup which was all that was left of the bull alligator.
 He had a point.
 It was hard to imagine someone like Viravain creating a Great Spirit, especially as she usually created such small insignificant creatures.
 But as soon as I saw the ravens, I knew they’d quickly form a collective consciousness.
 There was something woven very deep within them, very mysterious.
-I’d been keeping an eye on Viravain ever since, and I no longer am taken by her poor-little-me routine.
-There’s more going on behind those baby blue eyes than the others suspect.
+I’d been keeping an eye on Viravain ever since, and I was no longer taken by her poor-little-me routine.
+There was more going on behind those baby blue eyes than the others suspected.
 Except perhaps her brother, Shikari, but who'd he ever share anything with.

 “Well what do you think of this one?” asked Blooredi, holding up his newest creation.

 “Oh, well...erm, it looks...I mean, I’m no expert but it looks...”

 A second summons hit me in the third eye, and this one was so bright and loud that it was almost painful.
 I’d never known Xyl to be so insistent and, well, rude.
 Who did he think he was?
 More curious, who would have thought he’d show so much backbone?
 But he wasn’t going to use my head as a drum, so I hurled my own thought bubble back at him, strong enough that I imagined it’d drop him onto his bony glass arse.
 Moments later he hit me with a third summons that was stronger than the other two.
 And this one was painful!

 Or at least, I would have screamed if my mouth didn’t suddenly fill up with swamp water.
 That last summons must have knocked me on my arse!
 Enormous hands belonging to Blooredi pulled me up out of the swamp and set me on a rock.